seeuletter/seeuletter-php/README.md

 ## Examples

-We've provided various examples for you to try out [here](https://github.com/lifebot-api/lifebot-php/tree/master/examples).
+We've provided various examples for you to try out [here](https://github.com/seeuletter/seeuletter-php/tree/master/examples).

 =======================

-Copyright &copy; 2017 Lifebot.fr
+Copyright &copy; 2017 Seeuletter.com

 Released under the MIT License, which can be found in the repository in `LICENSE.txt`.